You probably just found out the worst news in your life.

 -Rebuild the trust.

-In closing, I hope our paths cross some day, whether at a booth set-up at a conference or at one of our seminars.
-If not, I wish all of God’s best for you and your marriage.
+In closing, I hope our paths cross again some day, whether through email, at a conference, or at one of our free gatherings.
+If not, I wish you all of God’s best for you and your relationship and your life during this painful time.